Higher block rates can make nodes, indexers, wallets, explorers, and archival tools harder to operate independently.

 | Liquidity | There are holders and volume. | Users can enter, exit, custody, account for funds, get support, and trade with meaningful depth. |

 Toccata, based apps, ZK verification, future vProgs, native DeFi, coordination markets, and DAGKnight are separate tracks.
-The risk is not that those ideas are uninteresting.
 The risk is readers treating roadmap, testnet, research, or prototype evidence as live mainnet product evidence.

 | Risk | What would answer it? |